alessandropeca/ngps-pypeit-workflow/README.md

    If a manual setup is rerun, flux-calibrate its new products before coadding.

-5. Flux-calibrate the 1D products.
-This is a safe four-step sequence; only the third command changes science products.
+4. Flux-calibrate the 1D products.
+Only
+   the third command changes science products.

    ```bash